 Candidacy Pathway: Resource Videos

-How to OV – Becoming a Supervised Ministry Experience site (SME): A short video about what a community of faith should consider if they have a vacancy and are wondering about hiring a student.
+- How to OV – Becoming a Supervised Ministry Education site (SME): What a community of faith should consider if they have a vacancy and are wondering about hiring a student.

-Lay Supervision Team Training: A short video about how a community of faith should prepare for a student minister if they have hired one for a Supervised Ministry Experience.
+- Lay Supervision Team Training: How a community of faith should prepare for a student minister if they have hired one for a Supervised Ministry Education experience.